-A LEVEL PLAYING FIELD AND LESS RED TAPE
+A LEVEL PLAYING FIELD Without RED TAPE

-Unfortunately, government red tape, the outsized influence of established businesses, and market concentration too often conspire to block entrepreneurs from fulfilling their dreams of starting or growing their businesses.
-Many entrepreneurs encounter a confusing web of existing and outdated regulations, ordinances, and permits.
-And unlike established business (particularly big businesses), entrepreneurs lack the means to hire teams of consultants and attorneys to navigate these complicated systems.
-In fact, more than 50% of entrepreneurs report having experienced difficulty navigating the paperwork required to start a business.
-Entrepreneurs must also increasingly compete against established firms that dominate entire industries.
-More than one in four independent business owners and one-third of retailers believe mergers in their industries are “creating an unfair playing field.”
+Unfortunately, government red tape, market concentration, and the outsized influence of established businesses too often conspire to block entrepreneurs from fulfilling their dreams of starting or growing their businesses.
+Many entrepreneurs encounter a confusing web of outdated regulations, ordinances, and permits.
+And unlike big, established corporations, entrepreneurs lack the means to hire teams of consultants, attorneys, and lobbyists to shape and navigate these complicated systems.
+During the COVID-19 pandemic, 52% of entrepreneurs with a business under a year old identified laws, policies, and regulations as a challenge.